-- I. Ask participants: "When you hear the title 'Health Coach,' what comes to mind?"
-(Facilitator's Note: Be prepared to round out answers with: "Someone who guides and supports you in being healthy."
-Ask probing questions like: "What does a coach do?") - 2.
-Next, guide participants through Handout 6, letting them know that the tools and approach are all things that they will learn in this module to help their peers make positive and healthy change. - 3.
-Finally, prepare a piece of chart paper a basic Stages of Change outline using Handout 7. - 4.
+- 1. Ask participants: "When you hear the title 'Health Coach,' what comes to mind?"
+Facilitator's Note: Be prepared to round out answers with: "Someone who guides and supports you in being healthy."
+Ask probing questions like: "What does a coach do?" - 2.
+Next, guide participants through the handout An Introduction to the Health Coaching Framework, letting them know that the tools and approach are all things that they will learn in this module to help their peers make positive and healthy change. - 3 Finally, prepare a piece of chart paper a basic Stages of Change outline using the handout Stages of Change. - 4.
 Ask participants to think of a health behavior or choose one that they are trying to work on (i.e., exercising more, eating healthy, etc.). - 5.
-Walk through each stage of change with participants describing what happened at each stage (Facilitator's Note: Be sure to remind participants that someone can begin at any stage and go back to any stage at any time.) - 6.
-Close-out: Ask participants to fill out the "Your Turn" box on Handout 7 and share back if any reflections.
+Walk through each stage of change with participants describing what happened at each stage.
+Facilitator's Note: Be sure to remind participants that someone can begin at any stage and go back to any stage at any time. - 6.
+Close-out: Ask participants to fill out the "Your Turn" box on the handout Stages of Change and share back if any reflections.

-Handout 6: An Introduction to the Health Coaching Framework
+HANDOUT: An Introduction to the Health Coaching Framework